Amtea0223/walmart-data-analysis/README.md

 Specification:
 Postgre Database

-Step 1:
+Steps:
+Read the CSV to understand data types
+Create table schema for the data
-Load CSV data to database.
+Load CSV data to the database.